-That doesn't even deal with the millions of soldiers who chose to kill each other in countless battles.
+That doesn't even deal with the multi-millions of soldiers who chose to kill each other in countless battles.

-Over 100 million unarmed civilians were killed in the 20 Century alone.
+Over 100 million unarmed civilians were slaughtered in the 20th Century alone.

 However by 1652, George Fox wrote: "That which is set up by the sword is held up by the sword.
 That which is set up by spiritual weapons is held up by spiritual weapons, and not by carnal weapons."